-- Show status bar: Controls whether the system status bar along the top of the screen is visible while using forScore. - Sepia effect: Tint forScore's views to provide a warmer tone. - Always show seek bar: The seek bar (the dotted line along the bottom of the page) usually appears and hides along with the control bar.
-Enabling this setting keeps it on the screen at all times. - Always show tab bar: Prevents the tab bar from hiding automatically when only one tab is open. - Interface style: Adjust the look of forScore's interface and control how it responds to system changes. - Interface style: Choose to always use light mode, always us dark mode, or follow the system setting instead. - Page dimming: When using dark mode, forScore can dim your pages to reduce contrast in low light environments. - PDF annotations: Choose which kinds of embedded PDF annotations should be visible (and interactive, if applicable).
+- Show status bar: Controls whether the system status bar along the top of the screen is visible while using for Score. - Always show seek bar: The seek bar (the dotted line along the bottom of the page) usually appears and hides along with the title bar.
+Enabling this setting keeps it on the screen at all times. - Always show tab bar: Prevents the tab bar from hiding automatically when only one tab is open. - Theme: Adjust the look and feel of forScore's interface. - Colors: Change for Score's primary interface colors or choose from a list of built-in themes. - Interface style: Choose to always use light mode, always us dark mode, or follow the system setting instead. - Page dimming: When using dark mode, for Score can dim your pages to reduce contrast in low light environments.